Manishnagda/week-1-and-week-2/README.md

 ## Model Performance

-After training, the model provides:
+After training, the model provides comprehensive evaluation metrics:

-- Validation accuracy metrics
+- **Validation Accuracy**: Overall model accuracy on validation set
-- Per-class precision, recall, and F1-scores
+- **Per-class Metrics**: Precision, recall, and F1-score for each disease class
-- Confusion matrix for detailed analysis
-- Classification report with comprehensive statistics
+- **Confusion Matrix**: Detailed analysis of classification performance
+- **Classification Report**: Complete statistics including support for each class

+### Expected Performance

+With the PlantVillage dataset and proper training:
+- Validation accuracy typically ranges from 85-95%
+- Model performs well on clear, well-lit images
+- Best results with images similar to training data distribution

 ---

-## Usage Tips
+## Using the Web Application

+### How to Use

+1. **Upload an Image**: Click the upload button and select a clear image of a plant leaf
+2. **Wait for Analysis**: The CNN model will analyze the image (takes 2-3 seconds)
+3. **View Results**: See the prediction, confidence score, disease description, and detailed probability breakdown

+### Tips for Best Results

-- Upload clear, well-lit images of plant leaves for best results
+- Use clear, well-lit images of plant leaves
+- Ensure the leaf is in focus and centered
 - Supported formats: JPG, JPEG, PNG
-- The model works best with images similar to the training data
+- The model works best with images similar to the PlantVillage training data
 - For production use, ensure the model is trained on a comprehensive dataset

+### Example Output

+The app displays:
+- **Predicted Disease**: Name of the detected disease or "Healthy"
+- **Confidence Score**: Percentage confidence in the prediction
+- **Disease Description**: Helpful information about the detected disease and treatment recommendations
+- **Probability Breakdown**: Detailed probabilities for all disease classes
+- **Visual Charts**: Bar chart showing probability distribution

 ## Future Enhancements